by John Zulaski, President, Practice Management

 Planet Hollywood, Las Vegas, NV

-Practice Management will be exhibiting at the 2017 National Association of Community Health Center’s Financial, Operations Management /Information Technology (FOM/IT) Conference in Las Vegas, October 26-27, 2017.
+Practice Management recently exhibited at the 2017 National Association of Community Health Center’s Financial, Operations Management /Information Technology (FOM/IT) Conference in Las Vegas, October 26-27, 2017.

 The FOM/IT Conference attracts more than 700 health center CEO’s, CFO’s, COO’s, CIO’s and health center finance, operations and IT staff from around the country who are seeking best practices and innovative solutions to their most pressing challenges.
 The FOM/IT conference is the best place for health centers to connect with their peers, leading experts from the field, and prospective partners to identify key strategies and tactics and to share best practices and lessons learned to optimize their health center for financial and operational success.